5 things for May 30: Roseanne, South China Sea, ex-USC gynecologist

 The hottest ticket in Vegas right now?
 Hockey.

-For those of you not in the know, Vegas has a hockey team.
+For those of you not in the know, Las Vegas has a hockey team.
 And, um, it's only a few potential wins away from being a Stanley Cup champ.

-For those of you not in the know, Vegas has a hockey team.
+For those of you not in the know, Las Vegas has a hockey team.
 And, um, it's only a few potential wins away from being a Stanley Cup champ.

 Ohio police offer to test residents' meth for Zika.